 Normally, freezing happens very quickly.
-But if you freeze a track that contains an External Audio Effect (see 22.13) or External Instrument (see 24.4) that routes to a hardware effects device or synthesizer, the freezing process happens in real-time.
+But if you freeze a track that contains an External Audio Effect (see 22.15) or External Instrument (see 24.4) that routes to a hardware effects device or synthesizer, the freezing process happens in real-time.
 Live will automatically detect if real-time freezing is necessary, and you‘ll be presented with several options for managing the process.
-Please see the section on real-time rendering (see “Previewing Files”) for an explanation of these options.
+Please see the section on real-time rendering (see “Numerous changes for Windows 10:”) for an explanation of these options.

 Once any processing demands have been addressed (or you have upgraded your machine!), you can always select a frozen track and choose Unfreeze Track from the Edit menu to change device or clip settings.
 On slower machines, you can unfreeze processor-intensive tracks one at a time to make edits, freezing them again when you are done.

 Many editing functions remain available to tracks that are frozen.
 Launching clips can still be done freely, and mixer controls such as volume, pan and the sends are still available.
 Other possibilities include:

 - Edit, cut, copy, paste, duplicate and trim clips;